Blackmanchoco/Rey-3/README.md

 Special thanks to the developers and contributors of open-source libraries, especially PHPMailer, for making this project possible!
 ```

-Simply paste this into your `README.md` file, and it will render properly on GitHub with all the formatting and code blocks intact!
-Let me know if you need further adjustments.
+This is the final file; you can save it as `README.md` in your repository.
+Let me know if you need any further changes!